dmikushin/pyodide-jekyll/README.md

 ## Deployment

-Here, Pyodide here is combined with Jekyll, in order to build GutHub pages and/or easily test local deployment:
+Here, Pyodide is combined with Jekyll, in order to build GutHub pages and/or easily test local deployment:

 1. Use Git to clone this repo.
 1. Make sure you have [Jekyll](http://jekyllrb.com/docs/installation/) installed.